juhasev/sample-ninja-help/project-edit-misc-options.md

 - Project completed notification

 > If the user is logged in, an instant notification is used instead of email!
 Instant notifications can be accessed from the top right corner under the **BELL** icon.

+### Disable compensation
+Switches compensation off for the project entirely, so nobody can accidentally award reward points to panelists.
+Panelists earn **zero reward points** for the project no matter what the compensation table contains, and **no revenue is recorded**, regardless of the **Client CPI** or **Project cost** entered in the **Basic Settings** tab.

+While this setting is on, the **Compensation** tab hides the compensation table and shows a notice instead.

+> If you want to keep the revenue calculation intact and only stop rewarding panelists, leave this setting off and enter zero values for the reward fields in the **Compensation** tab instead.

 ### Enable webhooks
 Webhooks are used to relay invitation information to third-party servers and to enable the implementation of custom invitation methods, such as WhatsApp or SMS.
 If you have configured a webhook in the subpanel settings, you may use this setting to control it at the project level.